top of page

 Tasting Through Time

-The 1973 was fascinating for sure, but my personal favorite were the 1987 and 1997 vintages.
-Both showed remarkable structure and vitality for their age.
+The 1973 was fascinating for sure, but my personal favorites were the 1987 and 1997 vintages.
+Both showed remarkable structure and vitality for their age:

 A Rare Moment